AnishSambhwani8278/codexprt-hackathon/README.md

 * 🏁 **Hackathon Listings** – Where coders go to prove they don’t sleep.
 * 🌍 **Open Source Project Finder** – Contribute and get that “I fixed a bug” dopamine hit.

-> 🥳 *Insert meme here* — “First open-source contribution be like…”

 ---